stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   (SILENCE)

-  That is the substance of what my ears brought me as I lay rigid upon that strange upstairs bed in the haunted farmhouse among the daemoniac hills&mdash;lay there fully dressed, with a revolver clenched in my right hand and a pocket flashlight gripped in my left.
+  That is the substance of what my ears brought me as I lay rigid upon that strange upstairs bed in the haunted farmhouse among the daemoniac hills--lay there fully dressed, with a revolver clenched in my right hand and a pocket flashlight gripped in my left.
 I became, as I have said, broad awake; but a kind of obscure paralysis nevertheless kept me inert till long after the last echoes of the sounds had died away.
 I heard the wooden, deliberate ticking